 Filter & Track Rows

-How do I filter and track rows for merging?
+How to filter and track rows for merging?

-This article describes how to filter and track rows of data to be merged when you don't want to merge all rows of data at once or you only want to merge new rows added since your previous merge.
+This article describes how to filter and track rows of data to be merged, when all the rows of data do not need to be merged at once, or to merge rows that were added since the last merge.

-This will create a new column in your sheet called Filter Rows to Merge.
+Click on Filter Rows to create a new column in a Google sheet called Filter Rows to Merge.

 Google Docs